 Statement No. 87, Leases.
 Statement No. 87 establishes a single approach to accounting for and reporting leases by state and local governments.
 GASB based the new standard on the principle that leases are financing of the right to use an underlying asset.
 Statement No. 87 is effective for reporting periods beginning after June 15, 2021.
-Management has not yet determined the potential impact on the Commission's financial statements.
+The Commission adopted Statement No. 87 in the current year.
+The implementation of Statement No. 87 did not have a material effect on the financial statements and related disclosures.